PPM to Molarity Calculator

 You will need a different ppm calculation if you are using it in other contexts, such as:

-- ppm of a nutrient in soil (which uses mg nutrient per kg of soil); and
+- ppm of a nutrient in soil (which uses nutrient per of soil); and

-- ppm of pollutants in air (which uses μL of pollutant per L of air).
+- ppm of pollutants in air (which uses of pollutant per of air).

 A technical definition of ppm

 So, what is ppm?
-And how can something called "parts per million" be represented by mg/L?
+And how can something called "parts per million" be represented by ?
 Parts per million indicates the number of "parts" of something in a million "parts" of something else.
 The "part" can be any unit, but when mixing solutions, ppm will usually represent weight units.
-In this context, ppm tells you how many grams of a solute are for each million grams of solvent (e.g., water).
+In this context, ppm tells you how many grams of a solute are for each million grams of solution.

-When dealing with water at room temperature, it is common to assume that the density of water is 1 g/mL.
+When dealing with a diluted solution in water at room temperature, we can approximate the mass of the solvent to the total mass of the solution and assume the density of water to be .
 Therefore, we can rewrite the relationship as follows:

-Then we divide mL by 1000 to convert mL to L:
+Then we divide by to convert mL to L: the easiest volume conversion!

-Therefore, you can say that 1 mg in 1 L water is the same as 1 mg in 1,000,000 mg water, or 1 part per million (assuming both room temperature and an atmospheric pressure of 1 atm).
+Therefore, you can say that in water is the same as in water, or 1 part per million (assuming both room temperature and an atmospheric pressure of ).

-If your solvent is not water, you should use the Advanced mode
+If your solvent is not water, you should adjust the solvent's density in the calculator.

 How to convert ppm to molarity? - the ppm to molarity calculator